Wreaking/Discord-General-Bot/README.md

 • Never remove credits

 **__Before starting please follow the steps__**
+> You must get kawaai API for some specific commands
 > Go to https://discord.com/developers/docs/intro
-> Make a new application name your bot example= NeoBot's AI chatbot.
+> Make a new application name your bot example= NeoBot's xdbot.
 See the screenshot --> [Screenshot](https://im4.ezgif.com/tmp/ezgif-4-fa40e0b56a4f.png)
 > At the left you will find something called Bot with a puzzle emoji, please click it.
 > Click on Add Bot.
 [Screenshot](https://im4.ezgif.com/tmp/ezgif-4-99b352150c3d.png)
 > After that, click on token in order to copy the token